designsecurity/progpilot/README.md

 }
 ```
 All files (composer.json, example1.php, source_code1.php) used in this example are in the [projects/example](./projects/example) folder.
-For more examples look at this [page](./docs/EXAMPLES.md).
+For more examples look also at this [page](./docs/EXAMPLES.md).

 ## Specify an analysis
-You can configure an analysis (the definitions of sinks, sources, sanitizers and validators) according to your own context.
-You can define traditional variables like *_GET*, *_POST* or *_COOKIE* as untrusted and for example the return of the function *shell_exec()* too, like in the following configuration:
+It is strongly recommended to customize the taint analysis configuration (the definitions of sinks, sources, sanitizers and validators) according to the context of the application to be analyzed.
+In the following specification, superglobals variables *_GET*, *_POST* or *_COOKIE* are defined as untrusted and also the return of the *shell_exec()* function:
 ```json
 {
     "sources": [